Day of Programmer and Other IT Holidays

 Before the Russian government and the then president Dmitry Medvedev signed the decree, the holiday existed unofficially in the public domain.
 Well, like it seems to be in almost all modern world.

 It is believed that the first to propose celebrating “Computer Geek Day” was Dmitry Mendrulyuk from “Computerra” journal in 1996 [2].
 At that time, the 256th day of the year had not yet been chosen for the celebration, and the first Friday of September was suggested.
 This could have been the 244th or the 251st day of the year.
 Again, it depended on was it a leap year, or a regular year.
 Interestingly, this holiday was proposed to be called “Clean Friday”.
-And the topic of cleanness is now highly popular in programming.
+And the topic of cleanness is now highly popular in software development.

 The official recognition of Programmers' Day was requested in 2002 by employees of the web studio “Parallel Technologies”, Russian programmers Valentin Balt and Michael Cherviakov.
 Interestingly, the text of their request (in Russian) did not specify an exact proposed date.